-I seldom give either sauteed onions OR bacon second billing to anything, yet here they BOTH are, playing second fiddle to the humble, miniature grape tomato.
+I seldom give either sautéed onions OR bacon second billing to anything, yet here BOTH of them are… playing second fiddle to the humble, miniature grape tomato.

 Wedge Salads: Iceberg Lettuce’s Call in Life

 For a great wedge salad, you have to start with a fresh, crisp, clean, beautiful head of iceberg lettuce.
 Cut it into fourths and salt it a little under, over, around, and through.
 Iceberg lettuce has a shy flavor, you have to coax it out with a little salt.

 Place your wedges on a plate and pour either Ranch Dressing or Blue Cheese Dressing on top – be generous.

 Now, add your favorite toppings.
 You can choose from..